Creating good listening conditions: For education settings

 - improve learning and retention of information for all children, and especially those who are deaf, have a temporary hearing loss (glue ear, for example) or other additional learning needs

-- improve behavior in the classroom
+- improve behaviour in the classroom

 - reduce teacher absences

-- make sure that deaf children get the most out of their hearing
+- make sure that deaf children get the most out of their hearing.

 Taking steps to improve the acoustics in your school will help demonstrate to parents that you are making reasonable adjustments under equality legislation to meet the needs of disabled pupils.